microsoft/fluentui/rfcs/convergence/authoring-stories.md

 > if this assumption is no longer true.

 `react-menu` already has entire test suites dedicated to testing against storybook.
-Since each PR build will deploy a storybook, the cypress testing solution for converged components will test against the PR storybook.
+Since each PR build will deploy a storybook (storybook build for `react-components` package), the e2e suite (implemented with cypress) for converged components will execute against current PR deployed storybook instance.
 This includes the constraint that until a component is added to `react-components` it cannot be tested in CI.

 The e2e testing solution for `react-menu` can be used for any converged component using storybook, and is also used by